bitoex/bitopro-offical-api-docs/ws/private/user_trade_stream.md

-# Order Matches Stream
+# User Trade Stream
-This channel pushes messages with history orders.
+This channel pushes messages with your trade data.

-Note: When you initially establish a websocket connection, you will receive active orders from all trading pairs.
-After that, the websocket server will only push the updated history orders from the single trading pair.

 # Ws Request